arturas-vei/Sprint2/README.md

 -Ability to assign certain employee to a certain project -Ability to delete projects or employees
 -Add new employee or project

-Contributing Pull requests are welcome, but this project is for educational porpuses only.
-Thank you for your cooperation!